 As the little ones grow along with their sense of curiosity, consider exposing them to non-fiction.
-Good reading practices should encompass different texts forms.
+Good reading practices should encompass different text forms.
 Consider graduating from nursery rhymes to poems and stories to newspaper articles.
 They help to introduce and build new ideas to a child.

 Language exists for communicative purposes and books are there for us to enjoy that process of the ‘author talking to us’.
-The best way to hook a child to a good read is when the language used in the books are age appropriate and at the appropriate level of the child.
+The best way to hook a child to a good read is when the language used in the books is age-appropriate and at the appropriate level of the child.
 The best way to ‘test’ that would be to see if the child is keen to listen to you read the first 5-10 lines.
 If they say fixated, chances are the pitch is about right.

-Above all, a good children book could simply be a book that your child likes.
+Above all, a good children’s book could simply be a book that your child likes.
 The process of reading is as important (if not more) to content especially if reading is to be picked up as a good lifelong habit.
 Enjoy the next reading time with your child, cuddled up next to you and finding out what’s happening on the next page.